ryanlohyr/NUSDegs/docs/UserGuide.md

 `info all`

-- Expected outcome: "returns module title and module code of all available modules"
+- Expected outcome: Displays module title and module code of all available modules

 ### Searching for a module by title: `search`